 In this section we outline the tools used for this analysis of property tax options.
 The starting point is SWITCH, the ESRI tax-benefit model, which analyses the social welfare entitlements and income tax liabilities of a nationally representative sample of households.
 The database for SWITCH comes from the CSO's Survey of Income and Living Conditions (EU SILC), which also contains direct data on owners' estimates of residential property values, and further data on housing characteristics.
-Cross-checks indicate that owner estimates of housing values tends to be of good quality (Callan, 1991).
-Of course, in implementing a property tax, the issue of achieving reliable valuations on which to base tax assessments is rather different, as discussed earlier.
-For this paper, data on housing values were added to the SWITCH database, so that the model could be extended to simulate the impact of introducing a property tax.4
+For this paper, these data on housing values were added to the SWITCH database, so that the model could be extended to simulate the impact of introducing a property tax.

-4.1 SWITCH, the ESRI Tax-Benefit Model
+4.1 SWITCH, the ESRI tax-benefit model

 When considering the potential impact of tax changes, calculations are often undertaken for just a small number of illustrative families.
 This approach has severe limitations.
-For example, less than 1 family in 20 falls into the category of "one-earner couple with 2 children" which attracts so much attention at budget time.
-Furthermore, families within this category differ in terms of income, housing tenure, and other characteristics that affect their tax-benefit position.
+For example, less than one family in 20 falls into the category of "oneearner couple with 2 children" which attracts so much attention at budget time.
+Furthermore families within this category differ in terms of income, housing tenure, and other characteristics that affect their tax-benefit position.
 More fundamentally, analysis of hypothetical families - no matter how well chosen - simply cannot give an overall picture of the impact of a policy change on incomes and work incentives.
-For this reason, policy changes are often assessed using tax-benefit models based on large-scale nationally representative samples of households.
+For this reason, in many countries policy changes are assessed using tax-benefit models which are based on large-scale nationally representative samples of households.
 This ensures that the models represent as fully as possible the great diversity of household circumstances relevant to tax and social welfare.
-Several countries including the UK and the US have models which are maintained and used by official departments or agencies, as well as models developed and used in the academic sector (e.g. the Institute for Fiscal Studies, the Tax Policy Center in Washington and the Microsimulation Unit at the University of Essex).
+Several countries including the UK and the US have models which are maintained and used by official departments or agencies, as well as models developed and used in the academic sector (e.g., the Institute for Fiscal Studies, the Tax Policy Center in Washington and the Microsimulation Unit at the University of Essex).
 In Ireland, the ESRI has developed a microsimulation model of the Irish tax and benefit systems, SWITCH (Simulating Welfare and Income Tax CHanges).